nailban

 and I know I always will,

-But, the only way I can really do that
+But, the only way I truly can,

-is to provide him with that skill.
+is to provide HIM with that skill.

 Angels Among Us

-The angels gazed upon the earth
+The angels gazed upon the earth and planned a very special birth.

-"We'll give this child the gift of grace,
+"We'll give this child the gift of grace, a tender strength and precious face.

-A smile as brilliant as the sun
+A smile as brilliant as the sun, to shine God's love on everyone.

 And eyes like stars, so twinkly bright,